dungeon-slave/ecommerce-client/README.md

 # Info

-This flutter app designed to provide all main https://market.csgo.com and https://market.dota2.net functions in one mobile app.
+This flutter project designed to provide functionality of default food app.